 We will offer energy efficiency advice and refer eligible residents onto the appropriate local authority scheme.

-The schemes are not yet available and we will publish more information soon, however if you are a householder interested in learning more please get in touch.
+If you are a householder interested in learning more please get in touch.

 As part of the funding criteria, the personal data for every applicant will be shared with the Department of Business, Energy and Industrial Strategy (BEIS).
 Please download and read BEIS’s privacy notice which covers how they will process the personal data collected and the rights of data subjects.